yma24ma/stock_price_prediction_model/README.md

 ## 📌 Disclaimer

 This project is intended for educational purposes only.
 The model is not a financial forecasting tool and should not be used for investment decisions.

----

-## 📬 Contact

-Have questions or ideas?
-Feel free to open an issue or contact me directly.